hamiltonbrba/python-api-challenge/README.md

 ### Objective

-Plan future vacations by narrowing down cities with ideal weather conditions and finding nearby hotels using Geoapify API.
+To plan future vacations by narrowing down cities with ideal weather conditions and finding nearby hotels using Geoapify API.

 ### Steps